Best Movers from Connecticut to Ohio (2025 Cost Data)

 State Income Tax | 3.0% | 3.5% |

-- The average income is about 26% lower in Ohio than in Connecticut.
+- Make sure to review your budget before you move.
+The average incomes in Ohio are about 26% lower than in Connecticut.

-- Sales taxes are 14% higher in Ohio than in Connecticut.
+- Sales taxes are 14% higher in Ohio than in Connecticut, so you’ll pay extra for everyday purchases like clothes, electronics, dining out, and household items.

 How life is different in Ohio vs. Connecticut